-- CertiPUR-US® Certified – It is made without ozone depleters and free from harmful materials such as formaldehyde, mercury, and lead.
+- CertiPUR-US® Certified – The product tested within safety limits of materials such as formaldehyde, mercury, and lead.

 - Latex-Alternative – The TitanFlex™ gives the bed the feel and support of latex but are safe for sleepers with a latex allergy.

 - Adjustable Base Compatible